-> - Take Action.
+- Take Action.
 For example, if you’ve listed the page bounce rate of your URLs, take a look at the pages with the lowest bounce rate.
-Find the reason for why these pages are doing better than others and try to make others like these.
+Find the reason why these pages are doing better than others and try to make others like these.
 Another way you can benefit from audit data is to check out the conversion rate of your pages.
 Consider promoting your pages with the highest conversion rates on social media.
-Additionally, if you’ve been assigning scores to the content on different pages, consider improving or removing the lowest rated ones.
+Additionally, if you’ve been assigning scores to the content on different pages, consider improving or removing the lowest-rated ones.

->

-> Don’t forget that you are conducting a content audit for your site’s benefit, so do it the way it will help you.
+Don’t forget that you are conducting a content audit for your site’s benefit, so do it the way it will help you.
 Shed light on the problems you want to solve.
-The process does seem tedious and “unattractive”, but, in the end, you’ll have a much better understanding of your website.
+The process does seem tedious and “unattractive,” but in the end, you’ll have a much better understanding of your website.
 By conducting a content audit, you’ll hopefully get into the mindset of monitoring, evaluating and refining your content on a regular basis in order to improve your content marketing.

 If you seek help with your content marketing efforts, Bright Pink Agency is here to help.
 We provide SEO, social media and content marketing services for all types of businesses, and we specialize in marketing for franchises.
 We will help you reach your online goals more efficiently, and we have the expertise to back up our claims.
 Call us today to get started.